ATKcodes/gambero_project/README.md

 ![Concept Design](Figma_JC.png)

 *This mockup represents the original concept I had in mind when starting to create this webapp.
 The design showcases the core user flows including user profiles, job posting/viewing, and the professional marketplace experience.
-The application has evolved from this initial concept while maintaining the fundamental user experience patterns visualized here.*
+The application did not reach this state because of the time constraint, but that's what I was trying to reach.*

 A platform for connecting buyers with sellers for professional job consultations.